dmierkin-vrinco/pdfqanda/README.md

 # pdfqanda

 `pdfqanda` turns local PDFs into a cite-everything knowledge base.
-The current MVP ships a deterministic ingestion pipeline, a Postgres/pgvector friendly schema, and a CLI for loading PDFs and retrieving cited snippets.
+The current MVP ships a SQLite-friendly schema and a CLI for loading PDFs and retrieving cited snippets backed by OpenAI embeddings.

 ## Highlights

-- **Canonical schema** — `schema.sql` provisions `kb.*` tables with
+- **Canonical schema** — `schema.sql` provisions `kb_*` tables with SQLite
-  pgvector-compatible embedding columns, cosine indexes, and `tsvector` full-text search columns populated during ingestion.
+  columns for cached embeddings and lightweight token payloads populated during ingestion.
-- **Deterministic ingestion** — PyMuPDF-powered extraction (with a lightweight pure-Python fallback) produces paragraph chunks (~1k token windows with ~12 % overlap), stores them in Postgres (or a SQLite fallback), and populates embeddings via the deterministic stand-in in `embedding.py`.
+- **Ingestion pipeline** — PyMuPDF-powered extraction (with a lightweight pure-Python fallback) produces paragraph chunks (~1k token windows with ~12 % overlap), stores them in SQLite, and populates embeddings via `text-embedding-3-small`.
 - **Vector + lexical retrieval** — `Retriever.search` runs cosine similarity via
-  pgvector (or a cosine implementation on SQLite) and can optionally filter on keyword matches using the stored `tsv` payloads.
+  the bundled vector index and can optionally filter on keyword matches using the stored `tsv` payloads.
-- **CLI** — `pdfqanda db init` creates schemas, `pdfqanda ingest` pushes a PDF into the knowledge base, and `pdfqanda ask` prints the top cited snippets.
+- **CLI** — `pdfqanda db init` ensures the SQLite schema exists, `pdfqanda ingest` pushes a PDF into the knowledge base, and `pdfqanda ask` prints the top cited snippets.

 ## Getting Started

 ### Prerequisites

 - Python 3.10+
-- Optional: Postgres 15+ with the [pgvector](https://github.com/pgvector/pgvector)
+- An OpenAI API key with access to `text-embedding-3-small`
-  extension enabled.
+- Optional: [ChromaDB](https://docs.trychroma.com/) if you prefer a managed vector backend instead of the default NumPy store.

 ### Installation